Choosing a Wood Finish

 The craftsman may modify the length if necessary.
 For example, two 25" trays cannot fit inside of a 48" long chest.
 In this case, the craftsman would create two trays to cover the full length of the interior.

 Chest Casters: Casters allow your chest to roll along the ground, which is a useful feature for our larger cedar chests.
 The casters are installed prior to shipping, but are removed to prevent damage -- you need to 'pop them in' when the chest arrives .
 Casters can be set to one of two heights, suitable for use on a carpeted floor or a hardwood floor.
 Please select the appropriate caster height for the room you will be placing the cedar chest in.
 Click here for a photo of a caster installed on the bottom of a hope chest.

-Finished Rear Panel: Our cedar chests are made with solid walnut hardwood on the front, top and side panels.
+Finished Rear Panel: Our cedar chests are made with solid quarter sawn oak hardwood on the front, top and side panels.
 The bottom and rear of the chest are finished with red cedar.
 The rear panel generally faces a wall or bed, and is not visble.

 When you upgrade to a finished rear panel, the back of the chest is finished to match the rest of the chest (it will be created to match your chest -- whether that be oak, cherry, hickory, etc).
 Chests with a finished rear panel are slightly deeper than standard cedar chests.

 Click here to see a photo of this option on a hope chest.